Six Flags Magic Mountain: Since 2007

-On August 29, 2013, Six Flags Magic Mountain officially announced that they would run both Batman: The Ride and Colossus backwards for a limited time of the 2014 season.
+In August 2013, Six Flags Magic Mountain announced that they would run both Batman: The Ride and Colossus backwards for a limited time of the 2014 season.
 They will also expand Bugs Bunny World with the addition of a new roller coaster.
 On April 8, 2014, Six Flags Magic Mountain announced that the park will host its first ever Holiday in the Park Christmas event in late 2014 and for future years after.

 In the summer of 2014, the park placed banners across the property advertising the Bonzai Pipelines in the adjacent property, Hurricane Harbor, along with the closing of Colossus which took place on August 16, 2014.
 On August 28, 2014, Six Flags announced the Rocky Mountain Construction conversion of Colossus into Twisted Colossus.
 Twisted Colossus opened on May 23, 2015.

-On September 3, 2015, Six Flags announced the renovation of Revolution with a new paint scheme, upgraded lighting, and new train eliminating the controversial over-the-shoulder restraints that had been the source of the ride's spotty reputation for much of its life.
-Named "The New Revolution," the roller coaster reopened on April 21, 2016.
+In September 2015, Six Flags announced the renovation of Revolution with a new paint scheme, upgraded lighting, and new train eliminating the controversial over-the-shoulder restraints that had been the source of the ride's spotty reputation for much of its life.
+Named "The New Revolution", the roller coaster reopened on April 21, 2016.

-On September 1, 2016, the park announced Justice League: Battle for Metropolis to open in 2017.
+In September 2016, the park announced Justice League: Battle for Metropolis to open in 2017.
 The 4D shooting dark ride is nearly identical to the six other installations located at Six Flags parks around North America.
-The ride opened on July 12, 2017 and is located in the Metropolis section near The Riddler's Revenge.
+The ride opened on July 12, 2017, and is located in the Metropolis section near The Riddler's Revenge.